a visual glossary

 Synonyms: Lavender.
 A warm grey-brown, or "grey with a pinkish tone".
 Can vary in shade.
-Nose and paw-pads are also lilac, but may be darker than the coat.
+Nose and paw-pads are lilac or lilac-pink, and may be darker than the coat.

-Cream is a pale yellow or tan color, sometimes with a slight pinkish cast.
+Pale yellow or tan, sometimes with a slight pinkish cast.
 Nose and paw-pads are pink.
 Like with red, cream cats cannot be solid, and any that appear solid simply have very low-contrast markings.

 Synonyms: Taupe.
 Caramel is a rare color caused by the action of the "dilute modifier" gene on blue, lilac, or fawn cats.
 It is a grey-brown, similar to lilac.
-It is difficult to distinguish between blue-based, lilac-based, and fawn-based caramel, so they are usually listed as one color.
 "Taupe" specifically refers to lilac-based caramel.

 Apricot is caused by the same dilute modifier as caramel, but on cream.
 It is paler than ginger, but more saturated than cream.
 Because it is derived from cream, there are no true solid apricot cats.

 Fully white cats have pink noses and paw-pads.
 White cats also have a higher incidence of heterochromia or "odd eyes", where each eye is a different color - usually one blue eye and one eye of another color.

 Source: Lite at Russian Wikipedia

 Synonyms: Tortie, Particolor.
 Tortoiseshells are cats, typically only female, which have patches of a "red" color (red, cream, or apricot), and patches of a "black" color (any of the other colors listed above).
 The "red" color may display tabby markings even though the "black color is solid.